 This distinction matters because having an internal recruiter on board means another person on your payroll.
 If you run a startup or a small company, you probably can’t afford an internal recruiter and you’re better off with an external one.

 Additionally, there are niche recruiters and recruitment agencies, specializing in a certain field.
-As of late, there is a huge demand for IT positions and the number of IT recruiters is on the rise.
+As of late, there is a huge demand for IT positions and the number of IT or technical recruiters is on the rise.

 No matter the type (external or internal) or their niche, there’s a common set of recruitment skills that every good recruiter needs to have to do their job well.
 Here are some of them and how you can spot them in a recruiter.